dogmaticcentral/progesterone/README.md

 The tsv should contain tab separated  columns of the form `organism | gene name	| TF name | experiment id | agonist file bed | control/vehicle file bed | assembly`.
-Control file is optional, but the peaks will be subtracted from the peaks in the presence of agonist, if available.
+Control file is optional -  but the control peaks will be subtracted from the peaks in the presence of agonist, if available.

 There are some special considerations to be taken in account here: